04Scythe09/Calendar_app/README.md

 # Calendar_app
-I am trying to create e all in one calendar app because I don't want to pay for one.
+All in one calendar app
 This is the first project I've ever made so I'm learning as I go I would be grateful for any mentorship.